Mastering Callable Signatures in Python Type Hints

 Callable[[...], ...]syntax to moderntyping.CallablewithParamSpec. - Configure mypy and Pyright strictness flags specifically for callback validation.

-- Debug signature mismatch errors using static analysis tracebacks and CI pipeline gates.
+- Debug signature mismatch errors using static analysis output and CI pipeline gates.

 Establish baseline syntax for typing functions passed as arguments.
 Avoid the Callable[..., Any] anti-pattern.
 Specify exact positional and return types using the list-of-args syntax.
-Differentiate between Callable and structural subtyping via Protocol.
-Map callback expectations to concrete function signatures without relying on Basic Type Aliases for complex parameter lists.
+Differentiate between Callable and structural subtyping via Protocol for cases where you need named methods or additional attributes alongside callability.

 from typing import Callable, ParamSpec, TypeVar